Dhruv2027/cse15l-lab-reports/labreport1.md

 ![Image](SS6.png)

+There is an error here: `bash: cd: Hello.java: Not a directory`.
 Well, it turns out we cannot change the directory to a file as a directory literally means "folder".

 ***